BUILDING YOUR TEAM

 Whether you want to find out more about them, or accept or reject their application, we have set you up with template emails to make it even easier for you to get back to your project applicants!

-Once you have recruited all of your team members, send the names and email addresses of each of the team members to our HR Coordinator, Sabina Raus, on Slack (you can message her on Slack @Sabina) or email email@example.com.
+Once you have recruited all of your team members, to finalise the team, send the names and email addresses of each of the team members to our HR Coordinator, Sabina Raus: on Slack you can message her @Sabina or email firstname.lastname@example.org.

 3. GETTING YOUR TEAM SET UP